 It is the policy of NCBS that each new appointee be supported very strongly in every way so that an independent programme can be started in the shortest possible period.
 In return, NCBS expects that the appointee perform at a level equivalent or better than peers in the best departments elsewhere in the world.
 Given the stringent selection procedure for faculty at NCBS, the high quality of those recruited and the level of support provided, we reasonably expect that most of our colleagues can meet the very high standards required.

-The Dean will appoint a tenure advisory committee to advise each new faculty member, in matters related to research progress and scientific output.
+The Tenure Advisory Committee: The Dean will appoint a tenure advisory committee to advise each new faculty member, in matters related to research progress and scientific output.
 We stress that the committee has a purely advisory capacity, and its views are not binding.
-The purpose of this committee is serve as an official ‘sounding-board’ to the faculty member, in addition to the several informal interactions that take place.
+The purpose of this committee is to serve as an official sounding-board to the faculty member, in addition to the several informal interactions that take place.
 The faculty member will arrange to meet with this committee about once a year, or more frequently if so desired.
 The faculty member is encouraged to bring to the attention of the committee, any special problems or requirements.
 The tenure advisory committee may choose to express its views in writing to ensure that its views and concerns, if any, are clearly conveyed.
 The tenure advisory committee will continue to function until the tenure decision.

 Grant of Tenure: To be granted tenure, the faculty member must demonstrate the establishment of a successful research programme which address well thought out, important research questions.The single most important measure of this is research publications of quality.
+New appointees, at the level of Fellow or Reader, will be assessed for tenure according to the schedule detailed in the sections below.
 The level of performance expected from a new appointee to be granted tenureis being continuously ratcheted upwards.
 Hence it is not advisable for a new appointee to go by what has happened in the past for others.
 Others currently at similar levels, in best institutions anywhere, would be a wiser measure of comparison.

-If tenure is not granted, the faculty member will have the remainder of the two-year contract to plan a transition.
-Should additional time be required, the faculty member may be given a new short term position of one year, extendable by yet another year, on reasonable grounds,to allow transition to a position elsewhere.
+If however, tenure is not granted, the faculty member will be given a new contract to plan a transition for an additional year, and extendable by at most another year, on reasonable grounds,to allow transition to a position elsewhere.